Wednesday, April 13, 2011

 Viral Marketing is turning interesting.
 A recent post on my marketing blog explains how bluetooth maker created a popcorn ad that hit upon the fears of cellphone users.
 Are you telling me you've never been afraid of your brain frying from cellphone usage?
 Well, if it can fry popcorn, it can surely fry your brain.
 Or, at least that's the message the ad is trying to convey.
 It's a great stunt to catch the attention of the consumer, and considering the spread of the video, it worked really well.

-Ryan Pitylak performs writes about Viral Marketing for consumer companies.
+Ryan performs writes about marketing for consumer companies.

 Monday, June 02, 2008